 Founders Gala - Held annually, the Gala is the Project's largest event to raise awareness of inclusion and all that it has to offer for children across the country.
-Mission focused activities, program developments and special initiatives are celebrated and individual champions of inclusion are recognized as the Project honors leadership, commitment and passion to ensure that no one sits on the sidelines.
+Mission focused activities, program developments and special initiatives are celebrated, and individual champions of inclusion are recognized as the Project honors leadership, commitment and passion to ensure that no one sits on the sidelines.
+Due to the novel coronavirus (COVID-19) pandemic, this event was cancelled in 2020.